peter88213/aeon2yw/docs/template/index.md

 ### Update an existing timeline from a yWriter project

+- Date, time, and duration of events with a matching title are updated from the yWriter project.
 - New "Normal" scenes are converted to events assigned to the *Narrative* arc.
 - New "Notes" scenes are converted to events not assigned to any arc.